Bananz0/GalaxyBookEnabler/FLOW_DIAGRAM.md

 ┌─────────────────────────────────────────────────────────────────┐
 │ Installation Results                                            │
 ├─────────────────────────────────────────────────────────────────┤
-│  Successfully installed: 14/15                                  │
+│  Successfully installed: 13/15                                  │
-│  Failed: 1                                                      │
+│  Skipped: 2 (Samsung Settings managed by SSSE driver)           │ │  Failed: 0                                                      │
-│    Tip: Failed packages can be installed manually               │ │                                                                 │
+│                                                                 │
 │  ⚠ QUICK SHARE WARNING:                                         │
 │    Quick Share was installed but may not work with your         │